martinshaw-venditan/vc-enhancements/README.md

 If you are about to make a serious change to a block's content, you can store the configuration data with an explanative caption and restore the configuration at a later date.

+#### Handle Generated From Name Input Automatically
+When creating CMS content using the dialog, the formatted handle slug is generated automatically on keyup when inputting the name.

 ### How to install.

 1. Run 'yarn build'.